gangof1/techtest/README.md

 ## Logic
 According to the specified requirements, concurrency control is used when updating or deleting orders to prevent race conditions (pessimistic locking,  locks + transactions)

-To Enhance order search functionality, API Order Viewing Page interacts with Laravel Scout/Meilisearch  to implement indexing solution to manage efficient searching and filtering
+To enhance order search functionality, API Order Viewing Page interacts with Laravel Scout/Meilisearch  to implement indexing solution to manage efficient searching and filtering

 ## Security
 Though not implemented at present, API's are supposed to be, in a future release, accessible only through "personal access tokens" (Laravel Sacntum, token should be included in the Authorization header as a Bearer token)
 To prevent SQL Injections, the app makes use of validation of user inputs and of Eloquent ORM (parameterized queries, SQL bindings)

 ## Requirements
+- macOS 10.14 or later, or Windows 10/11 (Pro/Enterprise), or a modern Linux distribution
 - Git Installed <a href="https://git-scm.com/downloads">official Git website</a>
-- <a href="https://www.docker.com/products/docker-desktop">Docker Desktop</a>
+- <a href="https://www.docker.com/products/docker-desktop">Docker Desktop</a> installed
-- macOS 10.14 or later, or Windows 10/11 (Pro/Enterprise), or a modern Linux distribution
-- PHP ^8.2 (8.4)

 ## Installation Setup
-- Create a folder and clone this repo from github (digit token when asked to entry password)
+- Create a folder and, from within it, clone this repo from github (digit token when asked to entry password)
 ```java
 git clone https://github.com/gangof1/techtest.git ./
 ```